 Mustela Baby Skincare

 I heard about Mustela a few years before I even got pregnant; my sister-in-law, who is a facial esthetician, was a fan of the brand and told me about their Eau de Soin baby perfume, which I thought was incredibly unique and special.
 It’s a French-based brand backed by Expanscience Laboratories that favors using ingredients that are either natural or of natural origin.
 If you’ve been keeping up with my beauty posts, you know I love French pharmacy, so I was excited to try their baby line on my own baby girl.
 All of Mustela’s products are hypoallergenic, high-tolerance, and do not contain any parabens, phenoxyethanol, phtalates or alcohol.
+If you want to give this brand a go and you live in Australia, your best bet would be searching the web where you can buy mustela baby products in Australia or any country for that matter.

 After her umbilical cord stump fell off, I was so excited to finally start giving her real baths.
 These first months we’ve been big fans of the foaming shampoo, body lotion, and PhysiObébé for cleaning her face.
 Vienna had mild cradle cap when she was born, but the foaming shampoo helped clear it away quickly.
 The body lotion has a pump, which is incredibly useful when you’re trying to work with a wiggly baby.
 The PhysiObébé cleansing fluid helped clear away the milia (baby acne) that Vienna was born with within the first few weeks; I applied it with the same cotton pads I use to remove my makeup.